intel/llvm/scripts/YaML.md

     + `init` will be used to initialize the C++ struct|union member's value
     + `init` must be an ISO-C standard identifier or literal
     + `version` will be used to define the minimum API version in which the member will appear; `default="1.0"` This will also affect the order in which the member appears within the struct|union.
-* A struct|union may take the following optional sequence of scalars or scalars to sequences: {`details`}
+* A struct|union may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
-  - `detail` will be used as the struct|union's detailed comment
+  - `details` will be used as the struct|union's detailed comment

 <table>
 <tr><th>YaML</th><th>C</th><th>C++</th><th>Python</th></tr>